International 5MHz Ham Radio 60 meters Band Information

 SSB BANDWIDTH

-Operating with a 2.5kHz filter, an Upper Sideband transmitter set at
+Operating with a 2.5kHz filter, an Upper Sideband

-1.5kHz below the center-of-channel frequency, with a typical voice
+frequency, with a typical voice bandpass of 300Hz to 2800Hz,

-bandpass of 300Hz to 2800Hz, the signal will just barely meet the
+the signal will just barely meet the requirements of the FCC

-requirements of the FCC rules for the 2.8kHz channel.
+rules for the 2.8kHz channel.

 DIGITAL KEYBOARDING MODE BANDWIDTH

-For USA operators using a digital keyboarding mode, the maximum
+For USA operators using a digital keyboarding mode, the

-Channel only.
-If you use your VFO dial frequency, it should be set the
+the Center of Channel only.
+If you use your VFO dial

-same as if you were using Upper Sideband voice, and your PSK31 audio
+Upper Sideband voice, and your PSK31 audio center should be

-should be set to the Center of Channel frequency.
-Operators should also monitor Upper Sideband voice to avoid interference.
+it should be set to the Center of Channel frequency.

-only.
-CW operators should also monitor Upper Sideband voice to avoid
+Operators should also monitor Upper Sideband voice to avoid

 interference.